lac-dcc/chimera/scripts/README.md

 ## `mine_programs.py`

-This Python script searches for the most popular Verilog programs in GitHub and then clones them in order to extract all of its `.v` files.
+This Python script searches for the most popular programs in GitHub of a given Hardware Description Language and then clones them in order to extract their relevant files.

 ### Running